-The ESSENTIAL Shower Niche Design Guide (2018)
+ESSENTIAL Shower Niche Design Ideas (new for 2019)

 Large Storage area

 Glass shelves are often used in this type of shower niche design because they are almost invisible.
 This reduces their visual impact and allows the tiles on the back of the niche to be a focal point of your design.

 More subtle design statement

 This is considered the main disadvantage of this type of shower niche design, especially when the shower wall contains wall studs that are closer than the standard 16” on center (14 1/2” space between).